ldkngan/ldkngan/README.md

 ## WELCOME TO MY PORTFOLIO 👋

 My name is Le Dang Kim Ngan.
-I graduated from University of Economics Ho Chi Minh City (UEH) with a major in Commercial Business.

 I am currently developing my career in Data Analytics.
 I have a strong passion for transforming data into meaningful insights and enjoy creating clear, intuitive dashboards that help support better decision-making.